-The overall benefits of viral suppression and improved immune function as a result of effective antiretroviral therapy (ART) far outweigh the risks associated with the adverse effects (AEs) of some antiretroviral (ARV) drugs.
+Effective antiretroviral therapy (ART) results in viral suppression and improved immune function.
+These benefits far outweigh the risks associated with the adverse effects (AEs) of some antiretroviral (ARV) drugs.
 However, AEs have been reported with the use of all ARV drugs.
 Currently recommended ARV regimens are associated with fewer serious and intolerable AEs than regimens used in the past.
-In the mid-1990s when combination ART was introduced, AEs were among the most common reasons for switching or discontinuing therapy and for medication nonadherence (see Adverse Effects of Antiretroviral Agents in the Adult and Adolescent Guidelines).1 In recent clinical trials, however, <10% of ARV-treated patients had treatment-limiting AEs.2-11
+In the mid-1990s when combination ART was introduced, AEs were among the most common reasons for switching or discontinuing therapy and for medication nonadherence (see Adverse Effects of Antiretroviral Agents in the Adult and Adolescent Antiretroviral Guidelines).1 In recent clinical trials with newer ARV drugs, however, <10% of ARV-treated patients had treatment-limiting AEs.2-9

-The incidence of some longer-term complications of ART (e.g., bone or renal toxicity, dyslipidemia, accelerated cardiovascular disease) may be underestimated because most clinical trials enroll a select group of patients based on highly specific inclusion criteria, and the duration of participant follow-up is relatively short.3,5,7,12,13 To achieve sustained viral suppression over a child’s lifetime, both short-term and long-term ART toxicities must be anticipated.
-The clinician must consider potential AEs and issues with medication palatability when selecting an ARV regimen, as well as the individual child’s comorbidities, concomitant medications, and prior history of drug intolerance or viral resistance.
+The incidence of some longer-term complications of ART (e.g., bone or renal toxicity, dyslipidemia, accelerated cardiovascular disease) may be underestimated, because most clinical trials enroll a select group of patients based on highly specific inclusion criteria and the duration of participant follow-up is relatively short.2,4,5,10-13 Unexpected AEs may emerge with additional clinical experience with newer ARV drugs.
+The prevalence and the relationship of these AEs to newer ARV drugs can be unclear (e.g., weight gain with the use of integrase strand transfer inhibitors [INSTIs]; see Table 15h).14,15 To achieve sustained viral suppression throughout a child’s lifetime, both short-term and long-term ART toxicities must be anticipated.
+The clinician must consider potential AEs and issues with medication palatability when selecting an ARV regimen, as well as the individual child’s comorbidities, concomitant medications, and history of drug intolerance or viral resistance.

-The AEs caused by ARV drugs can vary from mild, more common symptoms (e.g., gastrointestinal intolerance, fatigue) to infrequent, but severe and life-threatening, illness.
+The AEs caused by ARV drugs can vary from mild, more common symptoms (e.g., gastrointestinal [GI] intolerance, fatigue) to infrequent, but severe and life-threatening, illness.
 Drug-related toxicity can be acute (occurring soon after a drug has been administered), subacute (occurring within 1 to 2 days of administration), or late (occurring after prolonged drug administration).
-For a few ARV medications, pharmacogenetic markers that are associated with the risk of early toxicity have been identified; however, the only marker that is routinely screened for is HLA-B*5701, a marker for abacavir hypersensitivity.14 For selected children aged <3 years who require treatment with efavirenz, an additional pharmacogenetic marker, cytochrome P450 (CYP) 2B6 genotype, should be assessed in an attempt to prevent toxicity (see Efavirenz in Appendix A: Pediatric Antiretroviral Drug Information).14-18 For agents such as efavirenz, therapeutic ranges for plasma concentrations, as determined by therapeutic drug monitoring (TDM), may indicate the need for dose reduction or modification of ART in patients who experience central nervous system (CNS) AEs.
+For a few ARV medications, pharmacogenetic markers that are associated with the risk of early toxicity have been identified; however, the only marker that is routinely screened for is HLA-B*5701, a marker for abacavir (ABC) hypersensitivity.16 For certain children aged <3 years who require treatment with efavirenz (EFV), an additional pharmacogenetic marker, cytochrome P450 2B6 genotype, should be assessed in an attempt to prevent toxicity (see the Efavirenz section in Appendix A: Pediatric Antiretroviral Drug Information).16-20

 The most common acute and chronic AEs that are associated with currently recommended ARV drugs or drug classes are presented in the Management of Medication Toxicity or Intolerance tables.
 The tables include information on common causative drugs, estimated frequency of occurrence, timing of symptoms, risk factors, potential preventive measures, and suggested clinical management strategies.
-The tables also provide selected references regarding these toxicities in pediatric patients.
+The tables also include selected references that provide further information about these toxicities in pediatric patients.

-As more new ARV drugs are approved for use in children, many of the older ARV drugs are no longer recommended because of the toxicities associated with these agents.
+As new ARV drugs are approved for use in children, many of the older ARV drugs are no longer recommended because they have unacceptable toxicities, inferior virologic efficacy, a high pill burden, pharmacologic concerns, and/or a limited amount of pediatric data.
 The following older ARV drugs have therefore been removed from the Management of Medication Toxicity or Intolerance tables:

 Information on the toxicities that are associated with these agents can be found in archived versions of the toxicity tables and archived drug sections.
-Because peripheral nervous system toxicity is primarly associated with some of the older drugs that were removed from the toxicity tables, e.g., didanosine and stavudine, that toxicity table has also been archived.
+Because peripheral nervous system toxicity is primarily associated with some of the older drugs that were removed from the toxicity tables (e.g., ddI, d4T), that toxicity table has also been archived.

 ART-associated AEs can range from acute and potentially life-threatening to chronic and insidious.
-Serious life-threatening events (e.g., hypersensitivity reaction [HSR] due to abacavir, symptomatic hepatotoxicity, or severe cutaneous reactions) require the immediate discontinuation of all ARV drugs and re-initiation of an alternative regimen without overlapping toxicity.
+Serious life-threatening events (e.g., a hypersensitivity reaction [HSR] to ABC, symptomatic hepatotoxicity, severe cutaneous reactions) require the immediate discontinuation of all ARV drugs and re-initiation of an alternative regimen without overlapping toxicity.
 Toxicities that are not life threatening (e.g., urolithiasis caused by atazanavir, renal tubulopathy caused by tenofovir disoproxil fumarate) can usually be managed by substituting another ARV agent for the presumed causative agent without interrupting ART.
-Other chronic, non–life-threatening AEs (e.g., dyslipidemia) can be addressed either by switching the potentially causative agent for another agent or by managing the AE with additional pharmacological or nonpharmacological interventions.
+Other chronic, non–life-threatening AEs (e.g., dyslipidemia) can be addressed either by switching the suspected causative agent for another agent or by managing the AE with additional pharmacological or nonpharmacological interventions.

-Management strategies must be individualized for each child, taking into account the severity of the toxicity, the child’s viral suppression status, and the available ARV options.
+Management strategies must be individualized for each child, taking into account the severity of the toxicity, the child’s viral suppression status, and the available ARV drug options.
 Clinicians should anticipate the appearance of common, self-limited AEs and reassure patients that many AEs will resolve after the first few weeks of ART.
-For example, when initiating therapy with boosted protease inhibitors (PIs), many patients experience gastrointestinal AEs such as nausea, vomiting, diarrhea, and abdominal pain.
+For example, when initiating therapy with boosted protease inhibitors (PIs), many patients experience GI AEs such as nausea, vomiting, diarrhea, and abdominal pain.
 Instructing patients to take PIs with food may help minimize these AEs.
 Some patients may require antiemetics and antidiarrheal agents for symptom management.
-CNS AEs are commonly encountered when initiating therapy with efavirenz.
+Central nervous system (CNS) AEs are commonly encountered when initiating therapy with EFV.
 Symptoms can include dizziness, drowsiness, vivid dreams, or insomnia.
-Patients should be instructed to take efavirenz-containing regimens at bedtime, on an empty stomach, to help minimize these AEs.
-Patients should be advised that these AEs usually diminish within 2 to 4 weeks of initiating therapy in most people; however, they may persist for months in some patients, and may require a medication change.19,20 In addition, mild rash can be ameliorated with drugs such as antihistamines.
-Addressing AEs is essential, as continued use of an ARV agent that a patient finds intolerable may lead the patient to stop their treatment, risking viral rebound and the development of resistance.
+Patients should be instructed to take EFV-containing regimens at bedtime and on an empty stomach to help minimize these AEs.
+Patients should be advised that these AEs usually diminish within 2 to 4 weeks of initiating therapy in most people; however, they may persist for months in some patients, and may require a medication change.21,22 In addition, mild rash can be ameliorated with drugs such as antihistamines.
+Addressing AEs is essential, as continued use of an ARV agent that a patient finds intolerable may lead the patient to stop their treatment, risking viral rebound and the development of resistance.23,24

 All drugs in the ARV regimen should then be started simultaneously, rather than one at a time, while observing the patient for AEs.

-When therapy is changed because of toxicity or intolerance in a patient with virologic suppression, agents with different toxicity and side-effect profiles should be chosen, when possible.23-26 Clinicians should have comprehensive knowledge of the toxicity profile of each agent before selecting a new regimen.
+When an ARV regimen is changed because of toxicity or intolerance in a patient with virologic suppression, agents with different toxicity and side-effect profiles should be chosen when possible.27-30 Clinicians should have comprehensive knowledge of the toxicity profile of each agent before selecting a new regimen.
 In the event of drug intolerance, changing a single drug in a multidrug regimen is only permissible for patients whose viral loads are undetectable.

 In general, dose reduction is not a recommended strategy for toxicity management, as inadequate ARV drug levels may lead to decreased virologic efficacy.
-TDM is not routinely recommended; however it may be used in the management of a child with mild or moderate toxicity if the toxicity is thought to be the result of a drug concentration exceeding the normal therapeutic range.27,28 An expert in the management of pediatric HIV should be consulted when considering dose reduction based on the results of TDM.
-Dose reduction after TDM has been studied most extensively with efavirenz, since increased CNS toxicity has clearly been associated with higher levels of efavirenz (see Efavirenz in Appendix A: Pediatric Antiretroviral Drug Information).
+Therapeutic drug monitoring (TDM) is not routinely recommended; however, it may be used in cases where mild or moderate toxicity is thought to be the result of a drug concentration exceeding the normal therapeutic range.31,32 An expert in the management of pediatric HIV should be consulted when dose reduction is being considered based on the results of TDM.
+Dose reduction after TDM has been studied most extensively with EFV, since increased CNS toxicity has clearly been associated with higher levels of EFV (see the Efavirenz section in Appendix A: Pediatric Antiretroviral Drug Information).

 To summarize, management strategies for drug intolerance include: